 The proposed bill, if enacted, would amend current statutes regarding the classification of "abduction of a child from a state agency."
 Under current law, the abduction is classified as a class 1 misdemeanor only if the person failing to return the child is the child's natural or adoptive parent and their motive is to protect and care for the child.
-The bill would modify this by removing the requirement that the person must be a natural parent and instead include any adult with a biological family relationship to the child, thereby broadening the scope of individuals who could be classified under this misdemeanor.
+The bill would expand this definition by including "an adult with a biological family relationship to the child," thereby broadening the circumstances under which a person could be charged with a class 1 misdemeanor instead of a felony.

 Senate Engrossed Version: 13-1310